fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 7

 ### Challenges and Rewards of Food + History
 I think this whole course makes more sense when you understand how and why people study food the way they do.
-So that's what the lecture is about, complemented by the Haley reading that argues we should resist the urge to romanticize the culinary past as is so often done in food media.
-A) It's never that simple and B) the real history is far more interesting and revealing.
+So that's what the lecture is about, complemented by the Haley reading that argues we should resist the urge to romanticize the culinary past as is so often done in food media because: A) It's never that simple and B) the real history is far more interesting and revealing.

 - Andrew P. Haley, "The Nation before Taste: The Challenges of American Culinary History", _The Public Historian_ 34.2 (2012): 53--78.
 - [VIDEO LECTURE: How and why to do food history](https://youtu.be/BWFMOiorPqg)